Cirkit Designer Logo

 Common Issues and Solutions

-2. No display on the monitor:
+2. No Display on HDMI:

 • Ensure the monitor is set to the correct input source.